Bathroom layout for your dream bathroom

 Bathroom layout: The key aspects

 Do you know exactly what you expect from your perfect bathroom?
-To plan concretely, the room layout is the first step.
-Learn how external conditions influence sensible decisions.
-We’ll also show you sophisticated ideas for different requirements and room sizes.
+In order to be able to plan in detail, the first step is to plan the room layout.
+Find out how external conditions influence sensible decisions.
+We will also introduce you to well considered ideas for different requirements and room sizes.

 Combine ideas with existing conditions

-Sink next to bath tub and floor-level shower.
+Sink next to the toilet and floor-level shower.

-Perfection in limited space: The sink right next to the bath tub saves space while leaving enough room for the floor-level shower.
+Perfection in limited space: The sink right next to the toilet saves space while leaving enough room for the floor-level shower.

 How you can use your bathroom depends primarily on your desired arrangement.
 You should first check to see if your wishes are compatible with the floor plan and where the pipelines are located.